You may ask “Why bother with black and white travel photography?”

 When I travel, I want to make photos which express my experience in a story.
 How I felt about being in this place.
 My sense of wonder, or despair, or elation.
 I want people to see my photos as though they were on the journey with me.

 Aim to combine feeling with your black and white photography.
 Doing this will help you create more captivating travel pictures.
-Choosing black and white photography as your medium will bring a depth and dynamism that’s often absent in colour images.
+Choosing black and white photography as your medium will bring a depth and dynamism that’s often absent in color images.

 We have a great black and photography challenge you can check out to keep improving your work!